CPK Insurance

 • Nebraska commercial auto minimum liability is $25,000/$50,000/$25,000, so food truck vehicle coverage should be checked against those minimums before the truck is put on the road.

-• Nebraska requires businesses to maintain proof of general liability coverage for most commercial leases, which matters if your food truck also uses commissary space, shared kitchens, or leased storage.
+• Most commercial leases in Nebraska require proof of general liability coverage, which matters if your food truck also uses commissary space, shared kitchens, or leased storage.

 • Food truck insurance requirements in Nebraska may also be shaped by contract terms from event organizers, downtown vending permits, or parking lot service locations, so certificate wording may need to match the venue.